uiri/toml/README.rst

   pip install toml

-Or to install the latest developement version, run:
+Or to install the latest development version, run:

 ::